 Learn How to Market

 MLMers often stick to the three-foot rule (everyone within 3-feet of you is a prospect) and other traditional marketing tactics.
 But direct sales is like any other business.
-It can and should be marketed in a variety of ways that takes into consideration your target market, what it needs, how you can help it, and where it can be found.
+It can and should be marketed in a variety of ways that take into consideration your target market, what it needs, how you can help it, and where it can be found.
 To that end, you can use a variety of marketing tools including a website (check your companies policies about websites), email, and social media to increase product sales and interest in your business.

 Stand Out from Other Distributors

 One of the challenges of MLM is convincing prospects to buy or join with you as opposed to the other reps that live in the neighborhood or they know online.
 You're selling the same stuff as thousands of others, meaning consumers have a choice.
 You need to do something that makes you unique compared to everyone else.
 Give people a reason to choose you over other reps.
 Some options include more personalized service, starting your own rewards program, or something that offers greater value.

 Develop a System for Following Up